porres/pd-else/Source/Control/lua/tutorial/pd-lua-intro.md

 The Lua loader temporarily sets up Lua's `package.path` so that it includes the directory with the external, so you can put any Lua modules (.lua files) required by the external into that directory.

+---

+**NOTE:** As of Pd-Lua 0.12.5, the same is true for the pdlua external directory, where you can put any Lua modules that should be readily available to all your Pd-Lua objects.
+One example of this is Pd-Lua's own [pdx.lua](#pdx.lua) live-coding module which we'll discuss later, but it can also be used for general Lua utility modules that you want to use.
+There are a lot of incredibly useful Lua libraries out there, such as [kikito 's inspect](https://github.com/kikito/inspect.lua) or [lunarmodules' penlight](https://github.com/lunarmodules/Penlight), although you might prefer to install these using [LuaRocks](https://luarocks.org/), Lua's most popular package manager.

+---

-If you need/want to use Lua libraries from other locations (which aren't on the standard Lua `package.path`), then you'll have to set up the `LUA_PATH` environment variable accordingly.
-When using [LuaRocks](https://luarocks.org/), Lua's most popular package manager, it usually takes care of this for you when set up properly.
+If you need/want to use Lua libraries from other locations which aren't on the standard Lua `package.path`, then you'll have to set up the `LUA_PATH` environment variable accordingly.
+LuaRocks usually takes care of this for you when set up properly.
 Otherwise you can set `LUA_PATH` manually in your system startup files, such as ~/.bashrc or ~/.xprofile on Linux.
 E.g.:

 ~~~shell
 export LUA_PATH=~/lua/'?.lua;;'